 Literature Based Learning

-- A thought-provoking essential question sets the context.
+- Reading success begins with great literature—an outstanding selection paired with a thought-provoking essential question sets the context.

 - Each reading of a selection has a purpose and employs a targeted reading or analysis skill.